voronianski/esnextbin/README.md

 Under the hood it's pure client-side application which is hosted on [GitHub pages](https://pages.github.com/) and is built upon [React.js](https://facebook.github.io/react/).

+### Use

 You're free to use this tool as you wish.
 For example, explore latest JavaScript features with the help of several useful npm modules and when you're just save the result and share the link with your teammates or community.

+Please suggest what can be improved, report a bug or ask for a missed features while raising an [issue](https://github.com/voronianski/esnextbin/issues).

 ## References